k4cg/heiko/docs/UsersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **users_user_id_credits_withdraw_patch**
+# **users_user_id_credits_withdraw_put**
-> User users_user_id_credits_withdraw_patch(user_id, credits)
+> User users_user_id_credits_withdraw_put(credits, user_id)

 Widthdraw users credits

 Widthdraw users credits.
 A user can only withdraw as many credits as she currently has, if more than available are attempted to withdraw, an error is returned and no withdrawl performed.
-This can only be done by the logged in user
+This can only be done by the logged in user or a admin.

 ### Example
 ```python